 After completing the above steps, the final one is clicking the button "Convert".
 Just a few second, it will succeed.

 After converting, the output folder will be open automatically.
 Or you can click the History button on the top-right interface to find the converted music.
-Now all of songs from Apple Music are free from DRM, you can add them to Final Cut Pro for using.
+Now you can add them to Final Cut Pro for using.

 For detailed guide, please visit: Final Cut Pro X: Add music and sound to a project.